 Talk to NYC Slip and Fall Lawyers

-Our attorneys are experienced in managing slip and fall cases and have won verdicts and negotiated favorable settlements for our clients.
-In one situation, a client who had sustained a fractured knee when he slipped on an icy ramp attached to a building owned by Metropolitan life and subsequently suffered from depression was awarded $1.2 million.
+Our attorneys are experienced in managing slip and fall cases.
+As a result, we have won numerous verdicts and negotiated favorable settlements for our countless clients.
+For example, in one situation, a client who sustained a fractured knee after slipping on an icy MetLife ramp was awarded $1.2 million for his injuries.